microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/12.customQABot/README.md

 ## Interacting with the bot

-QnA Maker enables you to power a question and answer service from your semi-structured content.
+Question answering provides cloud-based Natural Language Processing (NLP) that allows you to create a natural conversational layer over your data.
+It is used to find the most appropriate answer for any input from your custom knowledge base (KB) of information.

 One of the basic requirements in writing your own bot is to seed it with questions and answers.
-In many cases, the questions and answers already exist in content like FAQ URLs/documents, product manuals, etc. With QnA Maker, users can query your application in a natural, conversational manner.
-QnA Maker uses machine learning to extract relevant question-answer pairs from your content.
-It also uses powerful matching and ranking algorithms to provide the best possible match between the user query and the questions.
+In many cases, the questions and answers already exist in content like FAQ URLs/documents, product manuals, etc.  Using Custom Question Answering, users can customize different aspects like edit question and answer pairs extracted from the content source, define synonyms and metadata, accept question suggestions etc. Custom Question Answering uses machine learning to extract relevant question-answer pairs from your content.
+It uses state-of-the-art transformer models and Turing natural language model, with powerful matching and ranking algorithms to provide the best possible match between the user query and the questions.

+ Using this capability users can customize different aspects like edit question and answer pairs extracted from the content source, define synonyms and metadata, accept question suggestions etc.

 ## Deploy the bot to Azure